grafana/alloy/docs/sources/tutorials/first-components-and-stdlib/index.md

 ---
 canonical: https://grafana.com/docs/alloy/latest/tutorials/first-components-and-stdlib/
 description: Learn about the basics of the {{< param "PRODUCT_NAME" >}} configuration syntax
-title: First components and introducing the standard library
+title: First components and the standard library
 weight: 20
 ---